Mahō Shōjo o Wasurenai

 Mahō Shōjo o Wasurenai (魔法少女を忘れない) is a Japanese light novel by Yasuyuki Shinana and illustrated by Hagu Koshijima.
+The light novel was released on June 25, 2009.
 A live-action film adaptation was released on April 23, 2011.

 Plot

 Half a year ago, high school student Yūya was introduced to Mirai, his younger sister.
 Yūya knows very little about Mirai other than the fact that she used to be a magical girl.
 He watches over Mirai in place of their busy single mother, and the more Yūya gets to know Mirai, the more his boring life seems to change.
 However, Mirai eventually reveals that as a result of losing her magical powers, people will soon lose their memories of her.